gildasmorvan/similar2logo/README.md

 * You can control the simulation execution (start/stop/pause/quit) using the buttons on the upper right.

 * The simulation will be displayed in the center of the web page.
-By default, it will display the agents, marks and pheromone fields but you can add the visualization you want, for instance, the prey/predator simulation will display the population of preys, predators and grass in a chart.
+By default, it will display the turtles, marks and pheromone fields but you can add the visualization you want, for instance, the prey/predator simulation will display the population of preys, predators and grass in a chart.

 ![GUI of Similar2Logo. predation example](src/main/doc/img/predation-example.png)